 - 1. Only one accessory apartment shall be allowed on any lot. - 2.
 No accessory apartment shall be approved as an accessory to a duplex residential or multi-family residential use. - 3.
 The property shall be and shall remain owner-occupied. - 4.
-The floor area of the (residential) accessory apartment shall not exceed 35% of the total floor area of the primary dwelling unit (not including finished basements, decks or detached accessory structures) with an overall maximum of 1,200 square feet, except for primary dwellings with a floor area less than or equal to 1200sf, the residential accessory apartment may be increased to a maximum of 420sf. - 5.
-A residential accessory apartment may occupy the total area of any one-story attached or detached garage, or the total area of the second story of any two-story attached or detached garage but shall not exceed 1,200 square feet in size. - 6.
+The floor area of the (residential) accessory apartment shall not exceed 35% of the total building footprint of the primary dwelling unit (not including decks or detached accessory structures) with an overall maximum of 1,200 square feet. - 5.
 The accessory apartment may be either attached or detached; however, the following additional criteria shall apply to attached accessory apartments. - a.
-The space devoted to the accessory apartment within the principal residence, or non-residential building in the case of a commercial caretaker apartment, must contain a separate, above-grade, exterior entrance, which shall not be located on any wall facing any street.
+The space devoted to the accessory apartment within the principal residence, or non-residential building in the case of a commercial caretaker apartment, must contain a separate, above-grade, exterior entrance, which shall not be located on any wall facing any street. - b.

-- b.
 The space devoted to the accessory apartment within a single-family dwelling or non-residential building must be interconnected by at least one doorway to the remainder of the dwelling, so that a person could gain access to the apartment from an interior doorway serving the remainder of the house (business), and vice versa. - c.
-At least one side of the accessory apartment shall be at or above grade, with any additional egress being at or above grade. - d.
+At least one side of the accessory apartment shall be at or above grade, with any additional egress being at or above grade.

+- d.
 The accessory apartment shall have its own independent bathroom and kitchen facilities. - e.
 The minimum lot size shall be that of the underlying zone in which the property is located; i.e., even if the parcel is located within an overlay zone that allows smaller lot sizes, a lot with an accessory apartment must meet the larger lot-size requirements of the underlying zone. - f.
 The building, upon establishment of the accessory apartment, shall have any secondary entrance incorporated into the principal residence (or principal non-residential unit) to reflect the architectural style of a single-family unit (or existing non-residential unit for a commercial caretaker apartment).